GLOSSARY

 Conclusion

-This form of electrical supply is a proven and effective principle for making energy safe and efficient to use.
-Whether in lighting, in devices with low energy requirements or in safety-critical applications – the combination of transformer, protection conceptand VDE-compliant installation ensures maximum safety.
+Whether in lighting, in devices with low energy requirements or in safety-critical applications – safety extra-low voltage ensures that electrical systems can be operated reliably and safely.
 Thanks to modern light sources such as LEDs and compact transformers, this technology will remain an important component of intelligent electrical systems in the future.